silvadasilva/CPSC481-2018S/en/pages/project4.md

 - What were the major design decisions that you made? (i.e. what did you decide were must haves vs. should haves; how did you arrive at the final design ideas?)
 - How do you justify your design decisions?
 - What did you discover from your heuristic evaluation?
+- What did you discover from your user testing?
 - How would you address these in the next iteration of the design?

 You should organize your final report with the following headings (roughly):